 TLS support Last revised: Jan 26, 2020

 Eggdrop can be optionally compiled with TLS support.
-This requires OpenSSL 0.9.8 or more recent installed on your system.
+This requires OpenSSL 0.9.8 or later installed on your system.
 TLS support includes encryption for IRC, DCC, botnet, telnet and scripted connections as well as certificate authentication for users and bots.

 ./configure and install as usual, the configure script will detect if your system meets the requirements and will enable TLS automatically.
 You can override the autodetection and manually disable TLS with ./configure –disable-tls.
 You can’t forcefully enable it though.
 The configure script will look for OpenSSL at the default system locations.
 If you have it installed at a non-standard location or locally in your home directory, you’ll need to specify the paths to header and library files with the –with-sslinc and –with-ssllib options.
 You can also use these if you want to override the default OpenSSL installation with a custom one, as they take precedence over any system-wide paths.